ClanPurple/HighFlying/README.md

 ## What We Offer

 ### This team brings together years of experience.
 Josh specializes in networking and code, while Victor prefers the research aspect of things.
-Marcus is the cloud expert and Harrison is the customer service extraordinair.
+Marcus is the cloud expert and Harrison is the customer service extraordinaire.

 ### The diverse skills we bring to the table ensures our projects can meet the demands of all our clients.
 As a professional group we understand security and networking is an ever changing environment and strive on a daily basis to improve our skills.
 We each identify areas of weakness and work to improve those.

     - Marcus works on the entire spectrum all the time.
-    - Victor spends time honeing his craft.
+    - Victor spends time honing his craft.
     - Josh depends on his adept decision making skills and works to improve them.
     - Harrison works tirelessly to ensure his personality invites engagement and professionalism.